rticommunity/rtirecordingservice-storage-plugins/utils_storage/README.rst

 ============

-This module contains the implementation of a |RecS| |SP| that writes data into a text file in *comma-separated value* (|CSV|) format.
-The expected usage of this plug-in is with the |RecS| *Converter* tool, to convert an existing database from a previous recording into a set of text file(s) containing the data in |CSV| format.
+This module contains the implementation of a |RecS| |SP| that writes data into text files in a configurable format.
+The current implementation provides support for the following format:

+* *comma-separated value* (|CSV|) format.

+The expected usage of this plug-in is with the |RecS| *Converter* tool, to convert an existing database from a previous recording into a set of text file(s) containing the data in the specified format format.

 Requirements
 ------------